 - CI5: The New Professionals.
 Our heroes get some information from an uncooperative policeman by tossing his collection of 78's to each other.
 As they leave they throw the last record to the policeman, which he drops causing it to shatter.

 - The Golden Disc at the end of the Beast Wars episode "Code of Hero" may count.

 - Garfield and Friends, "Jukebox Jon": When Garfield bowls Odie into the table where Jon's record player is playing self-hypnosis records to help him stop biting his nails, the records come off the turntable and break, each in two large pieces and a bunch of little pieces.

 - The Simpsons episode "The Itchy And Scratchy Movie" has Bart breaking records for kicks.

 - In the Family Guy episode "I Dream of Jesus", Brian and Stewie break Peter's Surfin' Bird record (in a parody of the printer destruction sequence from Office Space); Stewie stomps on it with his foot and Brian smashes it further with a baseball bat, and Stewie even punches the record even further to pieces.

-- Played straight on the Ed, Edd n Eddy episode "A Pinch to Grow an Ed," where Eddy attempts to play an LP, but he can't reach the turntable on his cabinet, and an attempt to reach it on a chair causes his record to go flying and shatter into many pieces, complete with sounding like glass as it breaks.
+- In the Ed, Edd n Eddy episode "A Pinch to Grow an Ed", Eddy attempts to play an LP, but he can't reach the turntable on his cabinet, and an attempt to reach it on a chair causes his record to go flying and shatter into many pieces, complete with sounding like glass as it breaks.